provenance-io/docs/p8e/archive/data-retrieval.md

 # Data Retrieval

-When transacting on Provenance, contract hashed execution results are memorialized to the blockchain.
+When transacting on Provenance Blockchain, contract hashed execution results are memorialized to the blockchain.
 Asset data is saved in an encrypted object store hosted by each participant involved in a transaction.

 This section describes how data is retrieved from the blockchain and encrypted object store.